 - Know and understand how sounds are made and then organise them into musical structures

 - Know how music is made through a variety of instruments

 - Know how music is composed and written down

 - Know how music is influenced by the time, place and purpose for which it was written

 - Develop the inter-related skills of music, focusing on listening, appraising, performing, and composing.

 We have carefully considered chronology in our planning that builds progressively on pupils’ knowledge and skills from Nursery to Year 6.
-We use the National Curriculum as a basis for our planning and personalise and extend it to suit our specific context.
+We use the National Curriculum alongside the Model Music Curriculum as a basis for our planning and personalise and extend it to suit our specific context.